 #1 Updated by Nathan Wolek over 7 years ago

-#2 Updated by Trond Lossius about 7 years ago
+#2 Updated by Trond Lossius over 7 years ago

 I'm currently looking into the interpolation algorithms.
 I don't have any final conclusions yet, but so far the algorithm in DSP seems trustworthy while I'm less convinced about the one in Foundation.
 But I'm in the process of implementing unit tests for TTInterpolate in Foundation.

-#3 Updated by Trond Lossius about 7 years ago
+#3 Updated by Trond Lossius over 7 years ago

 - Branch set to master